-

 Harm and Endangerment

-Threats — engaging in behavior, written or verbal, that causes a reasonable expectation of injury to the health, safety, or well-being of any individual, student group, or student organization; or damage to property.
-This behavior includes implied threats or acts that cause another individual a reasonable fear of harm.
+- Threats - engaging in behavior that causes a reasonable expectation of damage to property, or injury to the health, safety, or well-being of any individual, student group, or student organization.
+This behavior includes implied threats or acts that cause another individual a reasonable fear of harm (including physical intimidation).
 Threats may occur via written, electronic, verbal, or any other form of communication.

 -